ME/CFS is an illness affecting many different parts of the body, and which can last for a long time in some people.

 Until a cure is found, there are a number of approaches that can help people manage their illness, although it is very important that these are discussed with a GP beforehand.

 Drug treatments are available for some of the specific symptoms of ME/CFS, such as sleep disturbances, pain, headaches, abdominal symptoms and balance disorders.

 Many people with ME/CFS find that managing their activity – by pacing or other methods – helps them to live with the illness day to day, and a variety of coping strategies are available that can make a real difference.

 None of us at ME Research UK are medically qualified, and so we are not in a position to offer any specific advice or help on treatments.

 The role of ME Research UK

-ME Research UK exists to fund biomedical research into ME/CFS, to find its cause, to develop effective treatments and ultimately to discover a cure.
-In 12 years, it has funded 32 specific research projects in the UK and overseas – more than any other single organisation in the world outside the American continent.
+ME Research UK exists to fund high-quality biomedical research into ME/CFS – to find its cause, to develop effective treatments, and ultimately to discover a cure.